 Northern Virginia home sellers need to understand how current home buyers are searching and finding their next home.
 In fact, anyone preparing their home to sell can achieve a lot over the next month or two to get their house prepared for those “picky buyers” who will emerge from the “holiday season trance” come 12:01 a.m. on 1/1.

-My recent blog post on the use of technology including QR Codes (Quick Response) and Smartphone Apps generated some interesting discussions from believers and non believers.
+A blog post on the use of technology including QR Codes (Quick Response) and Smartphone Apps generated some interesting discussions from believers and non believers.
 Understanding today’s real estate consumer is a challenge because behaviors can change quickly and meeting their expectations is the key to success.
 And today’s home buyers are starting their searches online at home (or work) but are also doing home searches on the fly using Google driven Android phones, Apple iPhones or iPads.

 Northern Virginia home buyers are using the Smartphone apps